jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - It includes the following components:
   - Toolbar: positioned at the top of the window.
   - Body: occupies the remaining space in the window.
-# MarkdownCode > components > toolbar
-- The application has a toolbar similar to mS Access, Excel, Word, or Draw.
-- The toolbar consists of a single integrated menu and toolbar.
-- At the top of the toolbar, there are multiple tabs.
-- Each component on the toolbar has a tooltip that provides a brief description of the action.
-- The available tabs are: Home, Format, and Preferences.
-# MarkdownCode > components > toolbar > home
-- The home tab is the main tab of the toolbar in the application.
-- It is the first tab shown when the application starts.
-- The home tab contains the following sections:
-  - file
-  - edit
-  - undo
-  - build
 # MarkdownCode > components > toolbar > home > file section
 - The file-section component handles project and file management actions.
 - Supported actions include: